ajhalili2006/RecapTime-TelegramBot/README.md

 To avoid problems, please test your bot first before deploying for general use.
 Your bot users must provide an way to get support, such as our `/support` command implementation.

+Also, we made `telegram-bot-staging.py` file for you to play codes there.